 All injuries must be reported to a teacher or the office.
 If minor, the student will be treated and may return to class.
-If medical attention is required, the office will follow the School's emergency operating procedures (EOP).
+If medical attention is required, the office will follow the school's Emergency Operating Procedures (EOP).

 Students with a temperature of 100.4 and above need to remain at home and/or will be sent home.
 Students must be fever-free for twenty-four (24) hours prior to returning to school.
+It is recommended your child stay home until symptom free (vomiting, diarrhea) for 24 hours.